kylindreagan/Programming-Team/README.md

 # Kattis
-All kattis problems I have worked on
+All kattis and contest problems I have worked on